Tin Ka Ping

-Tin Ka Ping GBM MBE (田家炳; 20 November 1919 – 10 July 2018), also known as K. P. Tin or Tian Jiabing, was a Hong Kong–Chinese businessman and philanthropist.
+Tin Ka Ping GBM MBE (田家炳; 20 November 1919 – 10 July 2018), also known as K. P. Tin or Tian Jiabing, was a Hong Kong businessman and philanthropist.
 He was the founder and chairman of Tin’s Chemical Industrial Company and the Tin Ka Ping Foundation.

 Tin donated billions of Hong Kong dollars and funded hundreds of schools, dozens of hospitals, and thousands of rural libraries throughout China.
 He was awarded numerous honours for his philanthropy, including the Order of the British Empire by Queen Elizabeth II, the Grand Bauhinia Medal by the Hong Kong government, a Gold Plate on Contribution to Public Welfare by President Lee Teng-hui of Taiwan, honorary citizenships by more than 80 cities, and honorary doctorate degrees by over ten universities.
 Chinese astronomers named the asteroid 2886 Tinkaping after him, and his childhood home in Dabu County is protected as a heritage site.

 Early life

-Tin Ka Ping was born in 1919 in the Hakka community of Dabu County, Meizhou, Guangdong Province.
-His grandfather was a Qing dynasty official who served in Henan Province and fought against the Taiping Rebellion.
+Tin Ka Ping was born in 1919 in a wealthy Hakka Dabu County, Meizhou, China.
 He was the only son of his father, a businessman who ran a grocery store and a kiln.